 \subsection{Regularized Feature Autocorrelation Matrix}

-We aim to prove the recursive formulation of the regularized feature autocorrelation matrix \( \mathbf{R}_n \), which plays a key role in the analytic continual learning update.
-The matrix is defined based on all feature observations seen up to task \( n \) as follows:
+We aim to prove the recursive formulation of the regularized feature autocorrelation matrix \( \mathbf{R}_t \), which plays a key role in the analytic continual learning update.
+The matrix is defined based on all expanded feature observations seen up to session \( t \) as follows:

-This inverse-regularized Gram matrix captures second-order statistics of the input features across all seen tasks.
-We now show that \( \mathbf{R}_n \) admits a recursive formulation:
+This inverse-regularized Gram matrix captures second-order statistics of the expanded features across all seen sessions.
+We now show that \( \mathbf{R}_t \) admits a recursive formulation:

-This recursive formulation is crucial in continual learning settings where task data arrives incrementally.
-It allows us to update the regularized autocorrelation matrix efficiently without recomputing it from scratch at each new task.
+This recursive formulation is crucial in continual learning settings where session data arrives incrementally.
+It allows us to update the regularized autocorrelation matrix efficiently without recomputing it from scratch at each new session.

-To prove Eq.~\eqref{eq:a}, we start by expanding the definition of \( \mathbf{R}_n \) using the summation split between previous tasks and the current task \( n \):
+To prove Eq.~\eqref{eq:a}, we start by expanding the definition of \( \mathbf{R}_t \) using the summation split between previous sessions and the current session \( t \):

-Now we denote the inverse of the accumulated feature covariance matrix up to task \( n-1 \) as:
+Now we denote the inverse of the accumulated feature covariance matrix up to session \( t-1 \) as:

 Equivalently, we can write its inverse as: